munuxi/sparse_rref/README.md

 ----

-This head only library intends to compute the exact RREF of a sparse matrix over finite field or rational field, which is a common problem in linear algebra, and is widely used for number theory, cryptography, theoretical physics, etc..
+This head only library intends to compute the exact RREF with row and column permutations of a sparse matrix over finite field or rational field, which is a common problem in linear algebra, and is widely used for number theory, cryptography, theoretical physics, etc..
 The code is based on the FLINT library, which is a C library for number theory.

 Some algorithms are inspired by [Spasm](https://github.com/cbouilla/spasm), but we do not depend on it.
 The algorithm here is definite (Spasm is random), so once the parameters are given, the result is stable, which is important for some purposes.